 Cllr Burke has pledged that the council’s work on these measures will extend to radically change both Dalston and Hackney as a whole.

 He said: “I’m confident that, when we deliver that street, based on principles underpinned both by climate science and the latest science on cooling cities, and mitigating against urban heat island effect, we’ll struggle to cope with the demand from other streets in the borough who will want to do this.

 “Who wouldn’t want to live on a street like this?

 “We’re coming good on our commitment to reprioritise road space away from cars and towards other modes of active travel.
 There are now 80 fewer parking spaces in this borough [as a result of the roll-out of the dockless bike bays].

-“We will completely reimagine what we believe a street will need to look like in the coming decade to ensure that we are increasingly resilient to the obvious effects of human-influenced global warming.”
+“We will completely reimagine what we believe a street will need to look like in the coming decades to ensure that we are increasingly resilient to the obvious effects of human-influenced global warming.”

 The councillor promise to roll out further green measures across Dalston over the next decade, including depaving, more tree-planting on Ridley Road and Hackney’s first Low Plastic Zone, to which 26 of the area’s businesses have now signed up.